 - 1. Food in the stomach may result in vomiting and subsequent pneumonia during anaesthesia.
 This is unsafe and can be fatal.
 It is therefore extremely important that the patient follow these fasting guidelines: - a.
 8 hrs meal that includes meat, fried or fatty foods - b.
-6 hrs light meal (such as toast and a clear fluid) or ingestion of infant formula or nonhuman milk - c.
-4 hrs ingestion of breast milk (no additions are allowed to pumped breast milk)

-d.
-2 hrs - clear fluids (including water, pulp-free juice and tea or coffee without milk Note: adults and children should be encouraged to drink clear fluids (including water, pulp-free juice and tea or coffee without milk) up to 2 hrs before elective surgery.

-Usually the routine medications may be taken on schedule with a small sip of water unless otherwise directed by the anaesthetist.
-Please note: do not take diabetic medications or fluid pills on the day of surgery; please call us if necessary.
-If you are diabetic, you must bring all your diabetic supplies (including, but us if necessary.
-If you are diabetic, you must bring all your diabetic supplies (including, but not limited to glucometer, strips, lancets, insulin, syringes, pumps etc.)
+6 hrs light meal (such as toast and a clear fluid) or ingestion of infant formula or non-human milk - c.
+4 hrs ingestion of breast milk (no additions are allowed to pumped breast milk) - d.
+2 hrs clear fluids (including water, pulp-free juice and tea or coffee without milk Note: adults and children should be encouraged to drink clear fluids (including water, pulp-free juice and tea or coffee without milk) up to 2 hrs before elective surgery. - 2.
+Usually the routine medications may be taken on schedule with a small sip of water unless otherwise directed by the anaesthetist. - Please note: do not take oral diabetic medications or fluid pills on the day of surgery; for blood pressure medicines, please call us if necessary.
+If you are diabetic, you must bring all your diabetic supplies (including, but not limited to glucometer, strips, lancets, insulin, syringes, pumps etc.).
+For instructions on insulin, please call us as needed. - Please note: Diabetic medications for weight loss even if taken for treatment of diabetes (Ozempic[®] or other so-called Glucagon-like peptide-1 (GLP-1) receptor agonists) require special consideration:

+If they have been taken at the current dose (without increasing the dose) for several months and are well tolerated (no gastrointestinal symptoms, such as fullness, nausea or vomiting), then they can be continued, but extended minimum fasting times need to be observed:

+- solids and non-clear liquids: 24h,

+- high carbohydrates clear liquids: 8h and

+- no/low carbohydrates clear liquids: 4h.

+If they are not well tolerated (with gastrointestinal symptoms, such as fullness, nausea or vomiting), then please check with us as we may have to refer to the prescriber to modify your diet and possibly decrease the dose.
+Should your symptoms not resolve, then any elective procedure may have to be delayed and rescheduled (and if you have a very time sensitive surgery, then please call us to discuss management).

+Sodium-glucose cotransporter-2 (SGLT2) inhibitors (so-called "flozins") can cause a condition called euglycemic diabetic ketoacidosis (eDKA - signs can include nausea vomiting, abdominal pain, rapid breathing, confusion).
+This can be precipitated by surgical stress or fasting and it is thus recommended that canagliflozin (Invokana®), dapagliflozin (Farxiga®) and empagliflozin (Jardiance®) be held for 3 days and ertugliflozin (Steglatro®) for 4 days before elective surgery.
+If necessary, please discuss with your family doctor or endocrinologist.

+Patient's name: Today's date: dd / mm / V/V/V raticit s name.
+Today s date: aa / / уууу